Discover top Cornish attractions in our Cornwall edition of the ‘Ultimate summer bucket list’.

 If you're planning a trip to Kernow, we've collated some of the best things to do and places to go.
 Attractions you’ll find in this bucket list include the Minack Theatre, St Michael’s Mount and the Eden Project, not forgetting historical treasures from this country's rich heritage such as The Count House and Tintagel Castle.
 Alongside the attractions, traditional Cornish cuisine features heavily in our things to do including eating a cream tea, sampling stargazy pie and of course, devouring a humble Cornish pasty also making the list.

 Visit this immensely popular UK county and begin ticking off the items on our ultimate Cornwall bucket list.

 1. Go surfing in Newquay

 North Cornwall is renowned for its incredible surf.
-Head to Newquay for some of the most epic waves in the UK, there are plenty of surf shops, stores to hire wetsuits and places to get a surfing lesson in this coastal town, and chill surfer vibe of the town makes for a relaxed holiday by the sea.
+Head to Newquay for some of the most epic waves in the UK; there are plenty of surf shops, stores to hire wetsuits and places to get a surfing lesson in this coastal town, and the chill surfer vibe of the town makes for a relaxed holiday by the sea.

 2. Or go shark diving off the coast of Newquay

 More species of sharks live in UK waters than in the Red Sea – we have over 40 species so why not go and meet them!
 Several companies in Newquay offer shark cage diving experiences including Newquay Sea Safaris, Oyster Diving and Jeff’s Diving World.